-II.A.2.
+- II.A.2.
 The program director must be provided with support adequate for administration of the program based upon its size and configuration.

-II.A.2.a)

-At a minimum, the program director must be provided with the salary support required to devote 20 percent FTE of non-clinical time to the administration of the program.
-Additional support for the program director and the associate program director(s) must be provided based on program size as follows: (Core)
+(Core) - II.A.2.a) At a minimum, the program director must be provided with the salary support required to devote 20 percent FTE of non-clinical time to the administration of the program.
+Additional support for the program director and the associate program director(s) must be provided based on program size as follows: ^(Core)

-Number of Approved Fellow Minimum Aggregate Program
+Number of approved fellow positions Minimum aggregate PD/APD FTE

-Positions Director/Associate Program

-Director FTE

 1-3 0.2

 4-6 0.25

 7-9 0.3

-≥ 10 0.35